dayton-outar/shillings/README.md

  * [January 1, 2020] So, the new plan is to try out [crawler](https://www.npmjs.com/package/crawler).
 It has a lot more recent activity going on but I don't see a feature that I have been using in js-crawler and that feature is to specify what urls should be crawled.
  * [January 1, 2020] Disappointed in crawler.
 This isn't much different from what wget offers
  * [January 1, 2020] Suspect that confirm box on page load stops js-crawler from completing crawl
+ * [January 1, 2020 @ 5:05 PM] Back to PurifyCSS.
+Presuming that js-crawl works or that a manual entry is made to optimize a page against several CSS and JS, what will the process look like?
+ * [January 1, 2020 @ 8:20 PM] Ideas coming together nicely.
+In [combine.js](./combine.js), all the CSS content are combined and the HTML are combined with the JS content to output a minified purified stylesheet.
+I'm seeing where a total file size of 1.2 MB is optimized into 422 KB.
+A massive 65% decrease.
+Next step is to test if the look and feel remains when adding just that one CSS to that file.